flip40/tictactoe-spring-websocket/README.md

 This is a simple TicTacToe server using Spring (Java), Websockets, and MongoDB.

+Check it out at: http://tictactoe.ludeman.com

+For testing, you can always play using two separate tabs / windows instead of requiring an extra person.

 # Stack Overview
 ### Client / Webpage
 Client (webpage) uses JQuery for basic page changes, and SockJS and STOMP libraries to handle the websocket during gameplay.